adamiser/stat386-projects/_posts/2022-09-14-first_post.md

 ---
 layout: post
-title:  "Writing code with code: Substitution ciphers in R"
+title:  "CLKPHEULGPFK QW GOYWEIY: Cryptography in R"
 date:   2022-09-14
 author: Adam Simpson
 description: A deep dive into advanced substitution ciphers and creating them in R
 image: /assets/images/cipher.jpeg
 ---
+I'm quite sure you've seen cipher text similar to the title of this post at some point in your life.
+Isn't it thrilling?!
+You know a message lurks somehwere within the jumbled letters.
+As data scientists, we understand the importance of "safe data".
+Cryptography, with its beautiful math and essential role in today's data-driven age, ought to demand from us at least some level of respect and interest.

+> As data scientists, we understand the importance of "safe data".

 Substitution ciphers marked the beginning of cryptography.
 They were used anciently, most notably by Caesar's Empire (ever heard of the "Caesar Shift"?).
 These ciphers were largely unsolvable for millenium, until formal techniques such as "frequency analysis" were introduced.
 Despite this, some substitution ciphers were so advanced that these techniques were rendered useless.
 Attempts to break one notorious cipher, the German "enigma" from WWII, led to the invention of what many call the first computer.

->>> Substition ciphers led to the invention of what many call the first computer.
+> Substition ciphers led to the invention of what many call the first computer.

 Despite the fact that modern cryptography has shifted far beyond substituion ciphers, messages that are shorter than 100 characters, especially when spaces are removed, are relatively unsolvable to someone without a computer when encrypted with certain substitution ciphers.
 This can be a lot of fun for friends who want to communicate without being discovered by their peers.

+> These ciphers are virtually unsolvable when shorter than 100 characters!

 Substition ciphers are quite easy to create.
 They employ various principles of number theory that are easily employed by computers.
 We will now explore one such cipher, the "Affine Cipher", and how it can be created in R.

-## The theory.
+# Theory

 The Affine cipher is a one-to-one substituion, meaning every letter of the alphabet maps to one other letter only; for instance, if the 'h' in the message "helloworld" mapped to 'y', it would only map to 'y'.
 This mapping is accomplished with a function of the form:
 ```